rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2010-for-email-hosted-on-exchange-2013.md

 9\.
 On the Server Settings page, click **Check Name**, type your password, and then click **OK**.

-*Note: If you receive a pop-up message asking you to select your mailbox from a list, select your mailbox and click OK.*
+**Note:** If you receive a pop-up message asking you to select your mailbox from a list, select your mailbox and click OK.

 Your name will then be highlighted and a line will appear under the **User Name**  field which indicates your profile has been configured.

-*Note: The server name resolves to a unique string that is different with every mailbox.
-Do not attempt to replicate this information with other accounts.*
+**Warning:** The server name resolves to a unique string that is different with every mailbox.
+Do not attempt to replicate this information with other accounts.

 10\.
 Click **Next**, and on the next page, click **Finish**.